-Curated by Glenn Adamson, Yale senior scholar, contributor to the Wendell Castle Catalogue Raisonne, and former Director of the Museum of Arts and Design, this exhibition will be accompanied by a publication with an introductory essay by Adamson.
+This exhibition will be accompanied by a publication with an introductory essay and texts by Glenn Adamson, Yale senior scholar, contributor to the Wendell Castle Catalogue Raisonne, and former Director of the Museum of Arts and Design.

 About Wendell Castle